mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Modeling and Optimizing a Battery Charging Profile/README.md

 - Compare Constant Currentâ€“Constant Voltage (CC-CV) charging with other methods using MATLAB scripts.

 ## Learning Outcomes
-- Understand battery-charging dynamics through a first-order RC-circuit analog and exponential model.
+- Understand battery-charging dynamics through a first-order RC-circuit analog and exponential model, and evaluate model fit
-- Develop and evaluate a mathematical model of lithium-ion battery charging by fitting an exponential function to experimental data and assessing model accuracy using quantitative metrics and visual comparisons.
-- Analyze and interpret time-series battery data to generate and explain voltage, current, and power behavior, including computing derived quantities such as energy, rates of change, and key charging milestones.
+- Analyze and interpret time-series battery data to generate and explain voltage, current, and power behavior
 - Apply and justify numerical and physical methods to estimate system performance (e.g., energy delivery and resistive losses)

 ## Suggested Background Material